 The organization does this through a range of programs including our affiliation with the United Nations Department of Public Information, the sponsorship of National Reading Group Month, an annual writing contest, and three distinguished national awards—the WNBA Award, the Pannel Award, and the Eastman grant.
 These national programs, plus lively events in chapter cities across the country, all contribute to the vibrant and expansive role that the WNBA has played in the world of books.

 The Women’s National Book Association is a national organization of women and men who work with and value books.
-A non-profit 501(c)3 organization, WNBA exists to connect, education, advocate and lead in the literary community.
+A non-profit 501(c)3 organization, WNBA exists to connect, educate, advocate and lead in the literary community.